Skip to main content

 • placeId: string | null when a place marker on the map is clicked, this will contain the placeId of the Google Places API for that place.

-Mapping of Google Maps Event names to React props
+Mapping of Maps JavaScript API Event names to React props

 Google Maps EventReact PropEvent Type